SunnyMaximo/iot-nxpimxa71ch-c/README.md

 cd /opt/iotnxpimxclient/bin
 ./helloWorld --config /opt/iotnxpimxclient/config/device_quickstart.cfg
 ```
-The device will get connected to *Quickstart* and the Quickstart page will start showing
+The test device will get connected to *Quickstart* and the Quickstart page will start showing
-incoming sensor data from the device.
+incoming simulated sensor data from the test device.

 ## Test client connectivity to *your own organization*